Q: When will students' schedules be live for the school year?

 Q: I am taking a math class over the summer.
 What math class should I register for?

-A: Register for the class that is next in your sequence without the summer class.
+A: We do NOT recommend taking advanced abbreviated courses over the summer.
+They do not cover all of the material and the student may not be prepared for the next level.
+If you take a class over the summer, it must be on the OSPI approved course catalog.
+You still have to register for the class that is next in your sequence without the summer class.
 Then when you complete the summer class let us know.
 Then we will change your enrollment for the next class up.

 Q: I want to take a class that I don't have the prerequisite for yet but I am taking the prerequisite over the summer.
 Can I still register for that class?

-A: Yes.
-But you need to talk to your counselor and make sure they know your plans.
+A: No. You may put it on your alternates but you need to talk to your counselor and make sure they know your plans.

 Q: Can I reduce my schedule if I am on track to graduate?